Six Signs and Symptoms of Gallbladder Problems

 Once there are obstructions or difficulties in the ducts that facilitate the passage of bile, digestion becomes more difficult.
-In those situations, there may be symptoms such as inflammation of the stomach, the accumulation of waste (which when it isn’t expelled properly will ferment and cause discomfort) and excess intestinal gas.
+In those situations, there may be symptoms such as inflammation of the stomach, the accumulation of waste (which when it isn’t expelled properly will ferment and cause discomfort), and excess intestinal gas.

-Read also: 10 Remedies to Control Intestinal Gas
+Read about Ten Remedies to Control Intestinal Gas

 2. Pain and abdominal heaviness

 In addition to digestive discomfort, gallbladder problems produce abdominal pain and heaviness.
-This symptom, which sometimes extends to the right side of the back, comes from the inflammatory imbalances caused by poor digestion.
+This symptom, which sometimes extends to the right side of the back.

 - The pain usually occurs suddenly and lasts about 15 minutes

 3. Gallbladder problems lead to nausea and dizziness

 When the gallbladder is unable to use bile juices in the process of digestion of fats, this increases the presence of waste in the intestine and blood.
 In addition, when gallstones form, pressure occurs in the stomach that can cause nausea and vomiting.

 4. Bad breath

 We know that bad breath can be caused by bacterial infections or poor hygiene habits.
 However, when it’s recurrent and doesn’t get better from better hygiene habits, then it may come from difficulties in the functioning of the liver, gallbladder, or both.

 Find out how to Fight Bad Breath Naturally with These Seven Remedies

 5. Lack of appetite